 - Buy used baby essentials.
 Hand-me-down clothes are a great way to save up.
 Reusing shoes are also a smart idea.
 Secondhand coats and hats are also an easy way to add to your baby’s closet without busting the bank.
 You can also buy used playpens and toys.
 Just make sure they’re clean.
 The playpen should be sturdy as well.

 - Buy reliable products.
 Making the most of your baby items means getting more than one use for your products.
-For instance, by using safe baby products from brands like Honest, you’re not just using these products to take care of your baby’s needs – you’re doing your part in looking out for your baby’s safety.
+For instance, by using safe baby products, you’re not just using these products to take care of your baby’s needs – you’re doing your part in looking out for your baby’s safety.

 - Recycle old baby items.
 You don’t even have to buy new baby items every time.
 You can simply recycle some items, provided they’re clean and have plenty of great years left in them.